nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 To solve this challenge I used Breadth-first Traversal using a Queue, rather than Depth-first using a recursive function because it is more difficult to store Recursive function values/outputs than it is to collect and store data within a while structure.

+Code Fellows hosted a Big-O algorithm analysis webinar with guest speaker and alumn Isaiah Burkes.
+He reviewed why we do code analysis, how it is done using Big-O notiation, and gave a few rules of thumb to help remember algorithm analysis:

+- "code slows as data grows"
+- "How does the run time of my code grow as the size of the input grows?:
+- Analyze time (or space needed) for code to execute all steps for any and all inputs.

+The last bulletpoint is referencing algorithms that take multiple input parameters.
+Each parameter has an impact of the algorithm run time and could significantly add to the run time.

 ## Thursday 25-Aug-2022

 As happens on most days when I leave my Linux box powered-on overnight, a Printer Added popup appears in the notification area on the desktop.
 This hasn't been a problem, but my curiosity about it got me researching.
 It's pretty simple: The CUPS service is restarted at about midnight daily in order to 'roll the log file'.
 There is a [bug](https://bugs.launchpad.net/ubuntu/+source/cups-filters/+bug/1869981) filled with Cannonical with discussion, and the basic result is there is not a problem per se, and it can be worked around.